Overcoming Challenges in Your Intimate Relationship

 - Other Gestures of Affection: Make a list of non-sexual gestures your partner does that make you feel loved and valued.
 Examples might include attending doctor’s visits with you, holding your hand or bringing you flowers.
 Ask your partner to make a list as well and then exchange your lists.
 Both partners should try to pick one item from the list to do each day.
 These small gestures can go a long way in maintaining intimacy in your relationship.

 - Counseling: For some couples, longstanding relationship issues may predate the development of vulvodynia or the condition may impact your relationship so dramatically that you need to consult a therapist.
 Other couples may cope quite well, but still want to seek the advice of a trained therapist.
 Discuss whether you think visiting a sex or couples therapist would be of benefit.
 Remember that you are not the first couple to face the challenge of redefining your sexual relationship.
 To find a knowledgeable therapist or counselor in your area, ask your health care provider for a referral.
-You can also contact the NVA for a referral and/or visit the web sites of professional organizations, such as the American Association of Sexuality Educators, Counselors and Therapists (www.aasect.org).
+You can also access the NVA referral list by going to the following link https://www.nva.org/for-patients/health-care-provider-list/ and/or visit the web sites of professional organizations, such as the American Association of Sexuality Educators, Counselors and Therapists (www.aasect.org).
 Before making an appointment, contact a few different therapists and ask about their experience dealing with couples facing sexual intimacy issues related to chronic pain.

 More Suggestions for Keeping Sexual Intimacy Alive